ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 get_results_all()
 ```

-This creates two comma-separate-value files in our working directory:
+This creates two comma-separate-value files in our working directory,
+`ss3sim_scalars.csv` and `ss3sim_ts.csv`,
+which contain information on parameter estimates and other management quantities.
+`ss3sim_scalars.csv` contains
-`ss3sim_scalars.csv` and `ss3sim_ts.csv` containing scalar output estimates
+scalar output estimates (e.g. maximum sustainable yield)
+and `ss3sim_ts.csv` contains
-(e.g. maximum sustainable yield) and time-series estimates (e.g. biomass in each
+time-series estimates (e.g. biomass in each year).
-year), respectively.
-Functions from r4ss are used to read in the `Report.sso`
-files to collect information on parameters and other management quantities
+These estimates come from the `Report.sso` files produced on each iteration
+and are read by the r4ss [@r4ss2013] R package.
-calculated by SS3.
-There are separate columns for OM and EM values, making it
+The `.csv` files contain separate columns for OM and EM values,
-simple to calculate error metrics, such as relative or absolute error.
-The
+making it simple to calculate error metrics,
+such as relative or absolute error.
-results also contain performance metrics, such as the maximum gradient,
+The `.csv` files also contain performance metrics,
+such as the maximum gradient, successful calculation of the covariance matrix,
-successful calculation of the covariance matrix, and run-time, which can be used
+and run-time, which can be used to gauge model convergence.
-to guage model convergence.
-These files are organized into the "long" format by
+These files are organized into the "long" format by scenario and iteration
-scenario and iteration for quick analysis and plotting using common R
+for quick analysis and plotting using
+common R packages such as ggplot2 [@wickham2009].

-packages.
-For the example above, the relative error in SSB over time is, as
+For the above example, the relative error in SSB over time is,
-expected, lower when the true value of $M$ is specified rather than estimated
+as expected, lower when the true value of $M$ is specified rather than estimated
+(Figure 2, top panels E0 vs. E1).
+Furthermore, lower precision on the research survey index of abundance
+results in greater relative error in SSB in recent years
-(Figure 2, top panel).
-Further, the difference between low and high survey
+(Figure 2, top panels D0 vs. D1),
-effort is most noticeably at the end of the time series, affecting estimates of
-terminal year depletion and $F$, but not $SSB_{\text{MSY}}$ or $M$ (Figure 2).
+and greater relative error of terminal-year depletion and $F$, but not
+$SSB_{\text{MSY}}$ or $M$ (Figure 2, lower panels).

 # How ss3sim complements other simulation software